critesjosh/ethereum-address-generator-js/README.md

 # Generating accounts and Signing Transactions

+Digital signatures are a foundational technology that enable blockchains to work.
+In this project you are going to get your hands dirty and understand how they work at the code level.
+You will be using Javascript and a simple web interface to see what is going on.

-In this project we are going to generate a private key, derive public keys from the private key and determine the associated accounts.
+First, we are going to generate a private key, derive public keys from the private key and determine the associated accounts.

 To get started clone the project and